andypike/kame/README.md

 You can ask the turtle to rotate 90 degrees to the right (clockwise) on the spot without moving by using the `turn_right` command:

 	turn_right 90

-You can change the colour of the turtle's pen at any time (on the paper or not) with the `colour` command:

-	colour :pink

 Colours
 -------